MajdiSobain/ring_wincreg/README.md

 # Ring_WinCReg
 This Ring Extension helps access and edit windows registry entries and values easily from within Ring Programming Language

+	Note: RCRegistry Class in Ring_WinCReg Extension is now compatible with Ring 1.1 only.

+	It will show errors if used with Ring 1.0.

 ## How to use in Ring

 1- Download this repo project as zip file from the green button on the upper right corner "Clone or download"